kjartan-neon/DarkCurlyNights64/story.md

-PROJECT: AETHELRED
+PROJECT: Dark Curly Nights 64
-Part One: The Deep Freeze
+Part One: AETHELRED - The Deep Freeze
 A Cyberpunk/Manga Interactive Odyssey
 SCENE 1: THE COLD AWAKENING
 Description: